 Select one additional course at the 3000- or 4000-level in either physics or biology.

-For more details, see the Physics section in this Bulletin or visit http://biology.columbia.edu/pages/biophysics-major-requirements.
+For more details, see the Physics section in this Bulletin or visit the Department of Biological Sciences website: http://biology.columbia.edu/pages/biophysics-major-requirements.